 If you don’t like coconut flavor, simply use butter or avocado oil instead!

-5. Build the Tacos
+5. Build the tacos and serve.

 Finally, it’s time to actually make the tacos!
 Carefully place some blackened fish and avocado sauce in each prepared tortilla.
 Then, add your chosen toppings, like shredded cabbage, chopped cilantro, chopped green onions, and queso fresco.